uzuhinta/nestjs_EDA/README.md

 - being complex: Event sourcing is a complex pattern that requires a lot of boilerplate code to implement.
 This can make the project difficult to understand and maintain

 - Eventual consistency: The read side of the application is eventually consistent with the write side

+## Rehydrate

+The rehydrating aggregates concepts is the process of reconstructing an object by replay the event that have been previously stored in the event store.

+When we say hydration, we're refering to the process of populating an object's Fields or properties with data from a a store.

+In the context of aggreate, redydration is the reverse process.
+It's about taking the store data and using it to restore the aggreate object to its previous state.